igorskyflyer/npm-common-types/README.md

 ### `TypeOfValues<Type>`

-Extracts all value types of a `Type`.
+Extracts all value types of the type `Type`.
 Works with top-level properties only.

 <br>